anubhavjha08/weather-app-react/README.md

 # weather-app-react

-A basic weather app butil in react which provides various information by calling weather API.
+A basic weather app built in react which provides various information by calling weather API.

 # React + Vite